ChurchApps/FreeShowWeb/src/routes/docs/remote/+page.md

 ---
 title: Remote
-description: Remote is used to controll the show from another device connected to the same router.
+description: Remote is used to control the show from another device connected to the same router.
 ---

 # Remote

-> Remote is used to controll the show from another device connected to the same router.
+> Remote is used to control the show from another device connected to the same router.

 If you are ready to connect, [see this](./connecting).